 Registering for one of our live webinars is a great opportunity to engage in real-time conversation and professional learning, guided by representatives from the Narragunnawali team.
 All registrants will also receive an email link to a copy of the webinar recording even if they cannot make it to the live session.

 The Narragunnawali team looks forward to releasing a series of recorded, on-demand webinars throughout the year.
 These can be registered for, and engaged with, at any time anywhere!

 Click on the registration links in the tiles below to access any of our current on-demand webinars.

 Intro to Narragunnawali: Reconciliation in Education

-This webinar will provide an introduction to the Narragunnawali program and online platform.
+This recorded webinar provides an overview of the context and concept of reconciliation in education, and will introduce you to the Narragunnawali program and online platform.
 We’ll walk you through the process of developing a Reconciliation Action Plan (RAP) for your school or early learning service, and talk you through some of the professional learning and curriculum resources that can support you in this process.
-Please register to attend one of the webinars below.

 RAP Action Series Webinars

 The RAP Actions Series is designed to explore the 14 minimally required Reconciliation Action Plan (RAP) Actions for schools and early learning services.
 Delivered every 4-6 weeks, each webinar focuses on two RAP Actions in depth, introducing participants to information, ideas and resources to support the implementation of the Action.